Recrea-t/campinglamola/src/pages/activities.en.md

       For those who want to feel a strong adrenaline rush and connect with nature at the same time.

-      In the area there is a wide range of specialised companies that offer adventure sports in a safe way, providing the necessary equipment and a qualified guide or instructor.
+      In the area there is a wide range of specialised companies that offer adventure sports in all safety by providing the necessary equipment and a qualified guide or instructor.

       Important exclusive discounts for our clients in many of the adventure activities.
-We will inform you at reception.
+We will give you more info at the reception.

       * Rafting